 where $(S_{{N/2}\leftarrow{\ell}}\mathbf{m})_i$ is the $i$-th slice of $S_{{N/2}\leftarrow{\ell}}\mathbf{m}$ and $\mathbf{m}_j$ is the $j$-th slice of $\mathbf{m}$.
 We can regard $S_{{N/2}\leftarrow{\ell}}$ as a $C\times C$ matrix $\mathcal{S'}$ with each element being a length-$\ell$ slice (${\mathbf{s}}_{i,j}$). $\mathbf{m}$ can be similarly regarded as a length-$C$ vector $\mathcal{M}$ with each element being a length-$\ell$ slice ($\mathbf{m}_j$).
 Then, $S_{{N/2}\leftarrow{\ell}}\mathbf{m}$ can be rewritten as a matrix-vector multiplication $\mathcal{S'}\mathcal{M}$ as in Remark~\ref{remark:matvecmul}, where the multiplication between slices are replaced by element-wise multiplication between them.

-\subsubsection{Conv2d matrix}
+\subsection{Conv2d matrix}

-If we regard nested-encoded ciphertexts as if have been slot-encoded, the slices $\mathbf{m}_j$ are converted to $\bhat{\mathbf{m}_j}$, and the local convolution $*_\text{local}$ is converted to element-wise multiplication $\odot$ (see Eq.~\ref{eq:nested_proof}).
-As a result, Eq.~\ref{eq:nested_conv} is converted to the following equation in slot encoding:
+If we reinterpret CinS-encoded ciphertexts as Slot-encoded, the slices $\mathbf{m}_j$ are converted to $\bhat{\mathbf{m}_j}$, and the local convolution $*_\text{local}$ is converted to element-wise multiplication $\odot$ (see Eq.~\ref{eq:nested_proof}).
+As a result, Eq.~\ref{eq:nested_conv} is converted to the following equation in Slot encoding:

 As in the previous section, we can regard this as a matrix-vector multiplication $\mathcal{\bhat{K}}\mathcal{\bhat{I}}$. $\mathcal{\bhat{K}}$ is a $C\times C$ matrix of length-$\ell$ slices ($\bhat{{\mathbf{k}}_{i,j}}$) and $\mathcal{\bhat{I}}$ is a length-$C$ vector of length-$\ell$ slices ($\bhat{\mathbf{i}_j}$).
 Then, the process of computing conv2d and then StoC2 can be represented as the following: